leepanter/MSproject_RBC/Timelines/RemainingTimeline.md

   * Final draft submission for approval
   * As needed:
     * Revision submissions to Advisory Committee
-    * Submission of intital drafts to Advisory Committee
+    * Submission of intital draft to Advisory Committee
     * Revision submissions to Dr. Hendricks
-    * Submission of initial drafts to Dr. Hendricks
+    * Submission of initial draft to Dr. Hendricks
-* Provide details regarding each checkpoint's submission
+* Provide details regarding submission at each checkpoint
 * Keep track of alterations in timeline